Revolve Finance Accountholder Agreement

 We reserve the right to return any Debit Card transaction that does not contain an authorization code.
 We will not be liable for any damages resulting from a failure or refusal for any reason to authorize a Debit Card transaction that you have attempted.
 Further, we will not be responsible or liable for a participating merchant’s refusal to accept your Debit Card.

-Stop payments are not permitted on any purchases or cash withdrawals originated by use of a Debit Card.
-For this reason, you should inquire about a merchant's return or refund policy before entering into a Debit Card transaction.
+Stop payments are not permitted on any one-time purchases or cash withdrawals originated by use of a Debit Card.
+For this reason, you should inquire about a merchant’s return or refund policy before entering into a Debit Card transaction.

 Cash refunds will generally not be made to you on purchases made using your Debit Card.
-Refunds of merchandise purchased using your Debit Card will be reflected as a credit on your next consecutive or later Account statement.
+Refunds of merchandise purchased using your Debit Card will be reflected as a credit on your Account statement.
 Any claim or defense with respect to property or services purchased with the Debit Card must be handled by you directly with the merchant or other business establishment which accepted the Debit Card, and any such claim or defense which you assert will not relieve you of your obligation to pay the total amount of the sales draft plus any appropriate charges we may be authorized to make.

 5. Authorizations and Holds by Merchants